 It is widely accepted that real estate agents’ earning potential is unlimited.
 But a not-so-popular fact is that there is a great disparity between industry perception and the earning reality of some agents.

-According to the U.S. Bureau of Labor Statistics, these agents earn $57,49 per hour.
+According to the U.S. Bureau of Labor Statistics, some top-performing agents earn $57,49 per hour.

 Where an agent is licensed has a huge bearing on their income.
 If you don’t believe me, read our previous article on the Worst States to Be a Real Estate Agent.